aimms/user-guide/aimms-ide/CPLEX/Logging/CPLEX_Logging_-_Clone_Log_Files.rst

-The concurrent optimizer is described in the section :ref:`option-CPLEX-parallel_concurrent_optimizer` .
+The concurrent optimizer is described in the section :ref:`CPLEX_Parallel_Concurrent_Optimizer`.
 It can be enabled by setting the option **LP Method** .
 The amount of information printed to the clone log files is controlled by the options **Barrier Display**  and **Simplex Display** .

-The parallel MIP optimizer is controlled by the option **Global Thread Limit** .
-The amount of information printed to the clone log files is controlled by the options **MIP Display**  and **MIP Interval** .
+The parallel MIP optimizer is controlled by the option **Global Thread Limit**.
+The amount of information printed to the clone log files is controlled by the options **MIP Display**  and **MIP Interval**.